freedomofpress/securedrop/docs/backup_and_restore.rst

 role.
 Otherwise, you should copy the backup archive that you wish to restore to ``install_files/ansible-base``.

+.. note:: The backup strategy used for SecureDrop versions prior to 0.3.7
+          created encrypted archives with the extension ``.zip.gpg``.
+          You can safely remove those files once you've created the ``.tar.gz`` backup archive described in this guide.

 Run the restore Ansible role
 ''''''''''''''''''''''''''''